 9. Faulty Brake Booster

-You may also experience a spongy pedal if you use power brakes and your brake booster fails.
+You may also experience a spongy pedal if your brake booster fails.

-If you experience any of the symptoms we mentioned earlier, get your brakes inspected by a mechanic immediately.
+If you experience any of the symptoms we mentioned earlier, get your mechanic to inspect and fix spongy brake issues ASAP.

-However, if you’re already on the road and suddenly experience spongy brakes, rapidly pump the brake pedal with your foot.
+However, if you’re already on the road and suddenly experience spongy or soft brakes, rapidly pump the brake pedal with your foot.

-Soft brakes arise because your vehicle’s brake master cylinder isn’t able to generate the pressure required for efficient braking.
-Pumping the brake pedal should generate enough pressure to stop the vehicle on the side of the road safely.
+Soft brakes arise because your vehicle’s brake master cylinder can’t generate the pressure required for efficient braking.
+Pumping the brake pedal should create enough pressure to safely stop the vehicle on the side of the road.

 DIY Brake Repairs: Are They Possible?

-While you can try to fix spongy brakes on your own, it’s recommended that you leave the job to an experienced mechanic.
+While you can try to fix spongy brake issues on your own, it’s recommended that you leave the brake repair to an experienced mechanic.

 Brakes are highly crucial to vehicle safety.

-It’s always safer to trust in the expertise of a professional to do it for you.
-They can diagnose any leaks in your brake system and bleed your brakes for you with specialized equipment.
+It’s always safer to trust in the expertise of an auto repair professional to ensure your hydraulic pressure isn’t compromised.
+They can diagnose leaks in your brake system and bleed your brakes with specialized equipment like a pressure bleeder.

 So don’t wait.

-Schedule an appointment with RepairSmith to have your soft brake pedal inspected as soon as possible.
+Schedule an appointment with RepairSmith to inspect your soft brake pedal as soon as possible.